NintendoWii/TheGreaterWall/README.md

 ***
 ***
 ### New Features 10-20-2022
+* New feature!
+Results can either be pulled back to your system  (Traditional) or left on the remote endpoint, allowing for an already existing log forwarder push them to your SIEM.
+* New Feature!
+Load from a saved running configuration.
 * New Module!
 EnumerateEventLogs - Gathers a list of every event log being logged on a system.
 Quickly determine whether the auditpolicy is set to log what you think it's logging.
-* New Feature!
-Load from a saved running configuration.

 ### New Features 9-20-2022
 * New Module!
 AppCompatCache
 * Improved ServiceInfo Module - Now includes Service Recovery Options data property